ices-eg/wg_WGEEL/Misc/wkeelmigration/readme.md

 ### ES
 * ES_Anda was missing, I have add it.
 (No data before 2009 and forbidden later).
 In ES_Murc there is monthly data from 2002 on.
 For 2000 and 2001 data for the whole year has been provided.
 I have leaveD it.
 * ES_Murc duplicated values in jan, feb, marc in 2013.
 Message sent asking for clarification.
-* ES_Basq: data was pasted twice.
+* ES_Basq, Es_Cata, ES_Astu: data was pasted twice.
 ONe has been deleted.

 ### FI
 * Total Landings for the whole country (EMU).
 NO edits for the rest, it can be used